remoteintech/remote-jobs/company-profiles/prominent-edge.md

 ## Office locations

-While our headquarters is in Nokesville VA, USA, we do not have an office.
+While our headquarters is in Nokesville, VA, USA, we do not have an office.

 ## How to apply